scheidelg/labyrinth/README.md

 ## Credit

-The project concept was inspired by from https://github.com/aboutsecurity/tyrellgrid, written by Ismael Valenzuela (@aboutsecurity), author of SANS Security 530, the #AllAroundDefender class; but uses server-side JavaScript so that automated web crawlers will get trapped in the labyrinth.
+The project concept was inspired by (and uses the `style.css` file from) https://github.com/aboutsecurity/tyrellgrid, written by Ismael Valenzuela (@aboutsecurity), author of SANS Security 530, the #AllAroundDefender class; but uses server-side JavaScript so that automated web crawlers will get trapped in the labyrinth.

 Both this project and Ismael's project were inspired by https://github.com/mayhemiclabs/weblabyrinth.